razorpay/i18nify/README.md

 ### Module 02: Phone Number

-Module that deals with formatting, validations and all other related utilities focused on Phone Number.
-Below are the APIs/Utilities that Phone Number Module exposes for consumers.
+This module’s your phone’s best friend, handling all things phone number-related. 📱 It’s the go-to for formatting, checking if those digits are legit, and all those handy phone-related tricks.
+And guess what?
+It’s got a bunch of cool stuff—APIs and utilities—just waiting for you to dive in and make your phone game strong! 🚀🔢

 #### isValidPhoneNumber(phoneNumber, countryCode)

-The **isValidPhoneNumber** function serves the purpose of determining the validity of a provided phone number against predefined regular expression patterns specific to various country codes.
-This function returns a boolean value, true indicating the phone number's validity for the specified country code and false otherwise.
+📞 It’s like the phone number detective, using fancy patterns to check if a number is the real deal for a specific country code.
+So, it’s pretty simple: if it says true, your number’s good to go for that country; if it’s false, time to double-check those digits! 🕵️‍♂️🔍

 #### formatPhoneNumber(phoneNumber, countryCode)

-The **_formatPhoneNumber_** function is designed to format a given phone number based on the specified country code or infers the country code from the provided phone number.
-This function returns a formatted phone number string that aligns with the conventional format of the detected or specified country.
+📞 It’s like your personal phone number stylist, working its magic to make those digits look all snazzy.
+You can tell it the country code, or it’ll figure it out itself—then presto!
+It hands you back a phone number looking sharp and dapper in that country’s typical style. ✨🌍

 #### parsePhoneNumber(phoneNumber, country)

-The **_parsePhoneNumber_** function undertakes the task of extracting comprehensive information from a given phone number.
-This information includes the country code, dial code, formatted number, and the format template employed.
-This function returns an object containing these extracted details, allowing easy access and reference to the pertinent information related to the provided phone number.
+🕵️‍♂️📞 This clever function digs deep into a phone number, pulling out all the juicy details: country code, dial code, the number all dolled up, and even the format it follows.
+What’s cool?
+It hands you back an object filled with all these deets, making it a breeze to access everything about that phone number.
+It’s like having the ultimate phone number cheat sheet! 🌟